joexzh/dbh/README.md

 `Config` is only used for insert.
 A `DefaultConfig` is provided. `Config.Mark` function is used for insert value parameter marks.
 Simple Mark function is provided, `MysqlMark`, `PostgresMark`, `SqlserverMark`

 `Args()` funtion must be implemented by pointer to the model struct/type, and return a slice of pointers.
+It's for rows scan and exec arguments.
 For select query only, implement `ArgsProvider` (the `Args()` function) is enough.